 All ASNT examinations are developed using psychometric principles.
-Psychometrics is the field of study concerned primarily with the construction and validation of questionnaires, tests, and personality assessments, with guidelines found in the Standards for Educational and Psychological Testing, developed jointly by the American Educational Research Association (AERA), the American Psychological Association (APA), and the National Council on Measurement in Education (NCME).
+Psychometrics is the field of study concerned primarily with the construction and validation of questionnaires, tests, and personality assessments, with guidelines found in the Standards for Educational and Psychological Testing, developed jointly by the American Educational Research Association, American Psychological Association, and National Council on Measurement in Education.

-ASNT's NDT Level III examinations are developed and maintained by the Certification Management Council (CMC), a volunteer group of NDT subject-matter experts (SMEs) from multiple industries holding current ASNT NDT Level III certificates in one or more NDT test methods.
+ASNT's NDT Level III examinations are developed and maintained by the Certification Management Committee (CMC), a volunteer group of NDT subject matter experts (SMEs) from multiple industries holding current ASNT NDT Level III certificates in one or more NDT test methods.
 They develop the examinations using psychometric principles to ensure that they are fair, valid, reliable, defensible and compliant with accreditation requirements (ANSI 17024).

-All ASNT examination questions are developed on the subject matters listed in the Topical Outlines (or "Body of Knowledge") found in the ANSI/ASNT American National Standard CP-105, ASNT Standard Topical Outlines for Qualification of Nondestructive Testing Personnel.
-Each question must be attributed back to a specific line item within the Topical Outline for the applicable test method and a reference showing where that piece of knowledge can be found must be identified.
-All reference materials must be within the public domain (i.e. available to the public).
+All ASNT examination questions are developed on the subject matters listed in the Topical Outlines (or "Body of Knowledge") found in ANSI/ASNT CP-105, ASNT Standard Topical Outlines for Qualification of Nondestructive Testing Personnel.
+Each question must be attributed back to a specific line item within the topical outline for the applicable test method and a reference showing where that piece of knowledge can be found must be identified.
+All reference materials must be available to the public.

 As part of the development process, the CMC members create an examination specification that determines how many questions on an exam will come from each section of the Body of Knowledge.
 This specification is used every time a new examination form is created and ensures that each form tests the candidates on the same percentage of questions per subject category.